TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 1/Galatians 1.21.md

 ---

-Then I came unto the regions of Syria and Cilicia.
+Then I came to the regions of Syria and Cilicia.